stacks-archive/blockstack.org/pages/roadmap/roadmap.md

 - Release of prototype virtual machine (VM) for Stacks smart contracting language.
 - Release of new consensus algorithm for Stacks blockchain v2 (SIP-001).
 - Release of Radiks which provides data indexing on top of Gaia.
-- Addition of cross-app data sharing Collections functionality to Gaia.
 - Feb App Mining results included 57 user-ready apps.
 - TryMyUI added as App Reviewer to App Mining.